mpoyd/90DaysOfDevOps/Days/day01.md

 ## Resources

-I am always open to adding additional resources to these readme files as it is here as a learning tool.

-My advice is to watch all of the below and hopefully you also picked something up from the text and explanations above.

 - [DevOps in 5 Minutes](https://www.youtube.com/watch?v=Xrgk023l4lI)
 - [What is DevOps?
 Easy Way](https://www.youtube.com/watch?v=_Gpe1Zn-1fE&t=43s)
 - [DevOps roadmap 2022 | Success Roadmap 2022](https://www.youtube.com/watch?v=7l_n97Mt0ko)

-If you made it this far then you will know if this is where you want to be or not.
-See you on [Day 2](day02.md).